Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23xxxApplication/README.md

 java program to ensure the application configuration was completed.
-Second, the java MCP23008 apllication is invoked, this will remain active monitoring interrupts from the MCP23008.
+Second, the java MCP23008 application is invoked, this will remain active monitoring interrupts from the MCP23008.
     The application configures a DigitalStateChangeListener for each MCP23008 pin.